 For any questions or concerns about the capstone project, first attempt to contact your instructor.
 If you are having difficulty reaching them, please contact a member of the undergraduate advising staff.

 All communication studies majors are required to complete a capstone in a 4xxx/5xxx-level communication studies course.
 Guidelines for completing this capstone requirement are at the bottom of this page.

 In order to complete your capstone, you will need to do the following:

 - Enroll in a 4xxx- or 5xxx-level communication studies course.

-- Enroll in COMM 3995W as S/N for 1 credit.
+- Enroll in COMM 3999W as S/N for 1 credit.
 This accompanies registration in the 4xxx- or 5xxx-level communication studies course.
-You will need to e-mail the undergraduate advising office to obtain a permission number for the section that links to your selected 4/5xxx course.
+You will need to complete the COMM 3999w (capstone) permission number request form to obtain a permission number for the section that links to your selected 4/5xxx course.

 - Inform the professor of your selected course at the start of the semester that you wish to write your capstone project in the course.

 - Complete the capstone in the class with at least a passing grade (generally C- or better).
 Depending on the course and the nature of the capstone project, the capstone project may be an independently graded assignment (such as a research paper), or it may be so integrated into the course that the final course grade also constitutes the grade for the capstone.
 The instructor should clarify this before you begin the capstone project.

 Note: If a student fails to meet these requirements, the professor of the 4/5xxx-level course will enter a grade of "N" in COMM 3999W.
 No grades of "Incomplete" will be allowed.
 See "Retaking COMM 3999W" for additional information.

 - All communication studies primary majors are required to produce a capstone.
 If you are completing communication studies as a second major, and your primary major is in CLA, contact the communication studies departmental advisor to discuss a potential waiver.